kostmo/circleci-failure-tracker/docs/development-environment/README.md

 This takes a while, but only needs to be run anytime a new third-party dependency (i.e. a new Haskell package or package version) is introduced.

+### Elastic Beanstalk deploment

+#### Prereqs
+Make sure the `awscli` utility is installed.

+#### Deployment
 To redeploy the frontend only:

     ./redeploy-frontend.sh

-To redeploy the frontend as well as all Beanstalk workers
+To redeploy *all* Elastic Beanstalk environments, including the frontend as well as other backend servers and Beanstalk workers, execute:

+    ./redeploy-all-apps.sh

+The whole process will take 5-10 minutes with a high-speed internet connection.

 ## Testing